batsh-dev-team/Batsh/README.md

 # Batsh

-Batsh is a simple programming language that compiles to Bash, Windows [Batch](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/batch.mspx) (and [PowerShell](http://technet.microsoft.com/en-us/scriptcenter/powershell.aspx), in development).
+Batsh is a simple programming language that compiles to Bash, Windows [Batch](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/batch.mspx).
-It enables you to write code once runs on all platforms without any additional dependency.
+It enables you to write script once runs on all platforms without any additional dependency.

 Both Bash and Batch are messy to read and tricky to write due to historical reasons.
 You have to spend a lot of time learning either of them, and write platform-dependent code for each operating system.